-Note: This is the updated version 2023 of the article “Cost of Learning Spanish in Bogota“.
+Note: Read here this year’s updated version “Cost of Learning Spanish in Bogota“.

 If you are considering Colombia as your destination to learn Spanish, you might be wondering what the best place to learn is and the costs involved.
 Don’t you?